niuers/niuers.github.io/_posts/2021-04-21-Small Functions in Python.md

 #Note there's an empty string at index 0 and the end
 a = '/leet/code/'
 print(a.split('/')) # ['', 'leet', 'code', '']

+#Note the size is 2 here
+a = '/'
+print(a.split('/)) # ['', '']

+# Splitting an empty string with a specified separator returns ['']

+If `sep` is not specified or is `None`, a different splitting algorithm is applied: runs of consecutive whitespace are regarded as a single separator, and the result will contain no empty strings at the start or end if the string has leading or trailing whitespace.
+Consequently, splitting an empty string or a string consisting of just whitespace with a `None` separator returns `[]`.

 ```

 8. Unpack Python tuple/list